J. R. Ewing: Original series

-In addition to that, J.R.'s second wife Cally and his illegitimate son James successfully plotted to gain revenge on him.
-After JR kicked Cally off of Southfork he checked into a sanitarium in order to get Clayton Farlow's sister, Jessica Montford, to sign over voting rights in WestStar stock to him.
-Unbeknownst to him, James and Cally managed to get his release papers from his lawyer, Walter Berman.
-James pretended to be his lawyer and ultimately left him in the sanitarium.
-Cally eventually freed him.
-This was the start of what would eventually be a year where J.R. lost everything.
-First, he lost control of Ewing Oil to Cliff, then was fired at West Star Oil by a vengeful Carter McKay (George Kennedy).
-To top it all off, he lost control of Southfork and was disowned by his son who moved to Europe to be with Sue Ellen.
-All J.R. was left with was a room in Southfork that Bobby let him stay in and not much else.
-Contemplating suicide, the character roamed the lonely Southfork with a bottle of bourbon and a loaded revolver.
-After an It's a Wonderful Life-like fantasy, J.R. is shown what life would have been like had he never been born.
-The series ended with a single gunshot and Bobby dashing into J.R.'s room, uttering "Oh my God!" at what he found.
+Meanwhile, Bobby has returned to Southfork for the night.
+J.R. does not hear him pull up or enter the house, as his focus is solely on Adam in his mirror.
+He slowly raises the gun to his head and cocks the hammer, and the frustrated Adam finally screams "Do it!" to J.R. with glowing red eyes.
+Bobby hears a gunshot and runs to the second floor to J.R.'s bedroom.
+As he reaches the doorway, he looks into the room and is horrified by what he sees, exclaiming "Oh my God!".
 J.R.'s fate was not revealed.
 The "Conundrum" cliffhanger was not resolved until 1996, with the first Dallas reunion movie, Dallas: J.R.
 Returns.
-It was revealed in the beginning of the movie that J.R. had not, in fact, shot himself, but had instead shot at the mirror where the demon Adam (Joel Grey) was appearing to him.
+It was revealed in the beginning of the movie that J.R. had not, in fact, shot himself, but had instead shot at the mirror where the demon Adam was appearing to him.
 The 2012 revival series does not follow the reunion film, but shows J.R. still alive.
 According to the Dallas Facebook page, J.R. had indeed shot the mirror, but unlike the Reunion film, he didn't flee to Europe to recover.